3ammaar/armada-yomitan/README.md

 Bottom-screen OCR + Yomitan + Anki for the AYN Thor (on Armada OS).
 Play a game on the top screen, tap text, get the dictionary entry (and Anki mining) on the bottom screen.
 It is currently only tested with Japanese dictionaries.

-> **⚠️ Disclaimer:** This project is written with very heavy use of AI.
-It is just a tool that I wanted to use personally, and I haven't overlooked much of the code written, but I've tested it on a fresh install of Armada and released it here in case anybody else can make use of it.
+> **⚠️ Disclaimer:** This project was written with very heavy use of AI.
+It's just a tool I wanted for personal use, and I haven't reviewed much of the code, but I've tested it on a fresh install of Armada and released it here in case anyone else can make use of it.

 ## Install and run